Mocedades: Group formation

-In 1967, in the Basque city of Bilbao, three young sisters, Amaya, Izaskun and Estibaliz Uranga, formed a vocal trio named Las Hermanas Uranga (The Uranga Sisters).
-They sang in various locations at Bilbao.
+In 1967, in the Basque city of Bilbao, three young sisters, Amaya, Izaskun and Estíbaliz Uranga, formed a vocal trio named Las Hermanas Uranga (The Uranga Sisters).
+They sang at various venues in Bilbao.
 During their rehearsals, their brothers and friends joined.
 Eventually they decided to form a vocal group named Voces y guitarras ("Voices and Guitars") with folk and spiritual music and The Beatles as their influences.
 The members of Voces y guitarras were Amaya Uranga, Izaskun Uranga, Estibaliz Uranga, Roberto Uranga, Rafael Blanco, Sergio Blanco, José Ipiña, Javier Garay and Francisco "Paco" Panera.
 They spent a year performing around their hometown before sending a demo cassette to producer Juan Carlos Calderón in Madrid.
 He took an immediate interest in the group and renamed them Mocedades, meaning "youths," from the Spanish word mocedad, which means "youth."
-Javier Garay could not join them because of his military service, and so Mocedades started out as an eight-member group.
+Javier Garay could not join them because he needed to do military service, so Mocedades started out as an eight-member group.